Welcome to the Birds of North America Online!

 Although often disliked because it is sometimes aggressive toward other birds, this small corvid offers excitement and fascination to those who observe it closely.
 Blue Jays quickly learn to take food provided by humans, and annually many are trapped and banded.
 As a result, many short reports exist that are based on brief observations in the field (e.g., anting, food items, parasite surveys, predation, migration) or on captives (e.g., longevity, food preferences, growth and development).
 More in-depth papers describing mast-harvesting and use (e.g., Darley-Hill and Johnson 1981, Johnson and Adkisson 1985, 1986, Scarlett and Smith 1991, Dixon et al. 1997, Johnson et al. 1997); self-maintenance (Weisbrod 1971); laboratory experiments on optimal foraging, search image, and prey detection (e.g., Pietrewicz and Kamil 1979, Kamil et al. 1993, Bond and Kamil 1998, Kono et al. 1998, many others); nest success (Tarvin and Smith 1995); and analyses of Christmas Bird Count and band return data (e.g., Bock and Lepthein 1976, Smith 1978, 1986a, 1986b, 1986c) also exist.
 Although a few papers on social organization have been published (e.g., Hardy 1961, Racine and Thompson 1983, Tarvin and Woolfenden 1997), only rarely have long-term data sets of marked birds in both breeding and nonbreeding seasons been used.
 Presumably, this is because it is extremely difficult to capture, mark, and observe a high percentage of Blue Jays at one locality.
 Consequently, our understanding of the breeding biology, demography, and sociality of Blue Jays remains poor.

-Much of the information in this account comes from unpublished theses and dissertations and from our own work with Blue Jays in s.-central Florida.
-For more than a decade we studied Blue Jays at Archbold Biological Station.
-We used baited traps to capture, band, and census the jays, but we established no ad libitum feeding stations.
-Local jays, known by their color bands, only infrequently were attracted to our stations from distances greater than 1 km, and we detected no evidence of migration.
-We were thus able to observe many individual jays during all months of the year in areas in which nearly every individual was marked.
+Much of the information in this account comes from unpublished theses and dissertations and from Woolfenden and Travin’s own work with Blue Jays in s.-central Florida and Smith’s work in northwestern Arkansas.
+For more than a decade Woolfenden and Tarvin studied Blue Jays at Archbold Biological Station.
+They used baited traps to capture, band, and census the jays, but established no ad libitum feeding stations.
+Local jays, known by their color bands, only infrequently were attracted to their stations from distances greater than 1 km, and they detected no evidence of migration.
+They were thus able to observe many individual jays during all months of the year in areas in which nearly every individual was marked.

-From the sketchy accounts in the published literature, numerous unpublished theses, and our observations at Archbold, we postulate several aspects of the social system of the Blue Jay.
+From the sketchy accounts in the published literature, numerous unpublished theses, and observations at Archbold, Woolfenden and Travin postulated several aspects of the social system of the Blue Jay.
 The main elements include the following: (1) the basic social unit is a monogamous pair, which remains in the same limited area throughout the year; (2) pairs do not defend territories in any classical sense, but defend the nest site from individuals that come too close; (3) they do not breed cooperatively, but conduct group social displays and mob predators and intruders, perhaps as members of a loosely organized neighborhood flock.